0xnu/sps_gbm_ef/README.md

 - **Asset Price Trends:** illustrates the price trajectories of ten individual assets.
 Some assets, like asset7 and asset8, show significant price appreciation, whilst others exhibit more modest growth.

 - **Equal Weight Portfolio:** The light blue line represents the equal weight portfolio's price trend.
-It follows a steady upward trajectory, indicating diversified growth but not as steep as that of the highest-performing individual assets.
+It follows a steady upward trajectory, indicating diversified growth but less steep than the highest-performing individual assets.

 - **Volatility:** The varying slopes and fluctuations of individual asset lines suggest different levels of volatility, with some assets exhibiting sharp price swings and others displaying more stable growth.